 Support for staff

-Mental Health and Wellbeing Support :check out an overview the support available to staff through the university.
+Mental Health and Wellbeing Support: check out an overview of the support available to staff.

 NHS Psychological Therapies: Feelings like anxiety and depression can affect us all.
 If you're struggling with your mental health, the NHS can help you get your feet back on the ground.
 You can refer yourself or your GP can refer you.